A Joyous Family Reunion

 There wasn’t much hope that Kelvin would find his family.

-At only six years old, he joined a BGR-run children’s shelter in 2010.
+At only six years old, he joined a BGR-supported children’s shelter in 2010.
 A partner rescued Kelvin after he was found begging for money in the city center with his brothers and, though it was a difficult decision to leave their baby brother, his older siblings admitted Kelvin to the program while they tried to find ways to make money.

 After some prodding, the shelter’s social workers discovered that Kelvin and his brothers were rejected by their mother and had no information about their extended family, making it impossible for staff members to find their village of origin.
 Despite these difficult beginnings in life, Kelvin was an extremely bright and respectful student.
 Increasingly self-motivated, he was consistently at the top of his class throughout school and an admired natural leader among his peers.